 Foreword to why I quit music

-When I got into music, it was the only career path that made sense to me.
-Right after finishing school, I struggled with the idea of conforming to a typical 9-to-5 job.
-This decision was not about choosing the easier path; rather, it was about understanding that following a career path devoid of passion is far more difficult than pursuing something challenging yet deeply fulfilling.
+How it started: When I got into music, it was the only career path that I could envision.
+Right after finishing school, I struggled with the idea of conforming to a typical 9-to-5 job and becoming a slave to selling my time instead of working by building something.
+This decision was not about choosing an easier path; rather, it was about understanding that following a career path devoid of desire is far more difficult than pursuing something challenging yet fulfilling.

 Why I Quit Music